Answers to Common Questions About the Flu Vaccine

 Is it safe to receive the flu and COVID-19 vaccines?

 Yes.
 According to the Centers for Disease Control, it is safe to receive both vaccines.
-You can even get them on the same day if you haven’t already been vaccinated against COVID-19.
+You can even get them on the same day.
 Receiving both does not change the effectiveness of either vaccine or cause more side effects.
 Both vaccines can be given during the same appointment.

 Does a flu vaccination increase your risk of getting COVID-19?